DaveOps83/terraform-poc/README.md

 There five main components to this setup:

-1. GitHub - for maintaining the Terraform source code and scripts
+1. **GitHub** - for maintaining the Terraform source code and scripts
-2. Artifactory - for storing the Terraform state files away from the source code
+2. **Artifactory** - for storing the Terraform state files away from the source code
-3. AWS - for building our infrastructure
+3. **Amazon Web Services** - for building our infrastructure
-4. wrapper.sh script - for simplifying and automating Terraform
+4. **wrapper.sh script** - for simplifying and automating Terraform
-5. credentials.sh - for setting up AWS and Artifactory secrets
+5. **credentials.sh script** - for setting up AWS and Artifactory secrets

-We will go into more detail on the above in next section.
+We will go into more detail on the these below.

 ###Getting started